Update: Feb 2025

 Banh duc (Hot rice cake)

 Banh duc (rice cake) is a cake made from non-glutinous rice flour.
-In the north it is typically garnished with savory ingredients such as ground pork, grilled ground shrimp, fried onions, sesame seeds, salt, peanuts, lime juice, and soy sauce or fish sauce.
+In the north, it is typically garnished with savoury ingredients such as ground pork, grilled ground shrimp, fried onions, sesame seeds, salt, peanuts, lime juice, and soy sauce or fish sauce.

 You can find it at: 28 Hang Be street (google map)